dirk-dev/SpaceTrivia_refactored/README.md

 This is the Space Trivia game refactored for cleaner code &amp; ES6 syntax.
 The questions are no longer hard-coded, but are generated dynamically.
 In addition, the questions have been moved into a separate JavaScript file for better modularity.

-The original version can be found here:
+The GitHub repo for the original version can be found [here](https://github.com/dirk-kiesewetter/SpaceTriviaGame-v1):

 ## About Space Trivia:

 The goal of **Space Trivia** is to correctly answer all of the questions by selecting the correct radio button.
-Wrong answers are scored separately from questions that are not answered.
-A start button begins the game, and the game ends either when the timer runs out or the user clicks the done button.
+Wrong answers are scored separately from unanswered questions.
+Clicking the ```start``` button begins the game, and the game ends either when the timer runs out or the user clicks the ```done``` button.

 ## Description of the problem:

 Space Trivia needed to display questions and radio buttons for possible answers on screen.
-Questions and answers are in an array of objects.
+Questions and answers are in an array of objects in a separate file.
 Each object contains the question, an array of possible answers, and the correct answer.

 There also needed to be a way to check user answers against an array of objects, with each question an individual object.
 The questions needed to be scored correctly, and a timer would start counting down once the user clicked `start`.
 Correct answers, incorrect answers, and unanswered questions were to be scored separately.